Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 - Preview Export: Exports the currently displayed preview to a file in `screenshots/tfcgenviewer`
 - Seed: Sets the seed to use in the preview

-Underneath those options is a button labeled "Apply", this recreates the preview with the current options
+Underneath those options is a button labeled *Apply*, this recreates the preview with the current options

 ### Buttons